f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   }

 Next a remote logging destination will be set up for the F5OS logging.
-To set a Remote Logging destination:
+To set a Remote Logging destination via API:

 .. code-block:: bash

   PATCH https://{{rseries_appliance1_ip}}:8888/restconf/data/

+Enter the following in the body of the API request.

 .. code-block:: json